wimpysworld/nix-config/README.md

 - [home-manager]: Home Manager configurations
   - Sane defaults for shell and desktop
 - [nixos]: NixOS configurations
-  - Includes discrete hardware configurations that leverage the [NixOS](https://github.com/NixOS/nixos-hardware) Hardware modules](https://github.com/NixOS/nixos-hardware) via [flake.nix].
+  - Includes discrete hardware configurations that leverage the [NixOS Hardware modules](https://github.com/NixOS/nixos-hardware).

 The [nixos/_mixins] and [home-manager/_mixins] are a collection of composited configurations based on the arguments defined in [flake.nix].